SofaPirate/Plaquette/extras/docs/TriOsc.rst

 |Example|
 ---------

-This code controls a set of traffic lights that go: red, yellow, green, red, yellow, green, and so on.
+Controls a set of traffic lights that go: red, yellow, green, red, yellow, green, and so on.
 It uses a sawtooth to iterate through these three states.

 .. code-block:: c++